Dre Campbell Farm

 Alternatively, purchase a neem oil concentrate online or at your local garden center.
 Use it according to the label’s instructions.

 However, do not use neem oil in hot weather, as it will likely cause foliage burns.
 It can also damage newly transplanted or stressed plants.
+Apply neem oil in the early morning or evening to reduce the risk of leaf burn.

 Spraying in the spring and other suitable times throughout the year can target the eggs and larvae of various pests.